REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Introduction

-To solve this problem, in this paper, we propose a novel, large-scale, and automatically-generated dataset.
-By considering the relationships among objects and grasps, our dataset, called RElational GRAsp Dataset (\regrad), aims to build a new and robust benchmark for object-specific grasping in dense clutter.
-To support comprehensive perception for realistic grasping and train large deep models, our dataset possesses the following features: \begin{itemize}
+{ Previous works \cite{zhang2018visual, zhang2019roi} explored the manipulation relationship detection and object-specific grasping in clutter.
+However, such deep learning methods are usually data-intensive \cite{lecun2015deep}.
+The dataset, VMRD \cite{zhang2018visual}, containing only 200 object instances restricted their generality in real-world scenarios, and the human bias in VMRD exacerbates the overfitting since the model inevitably encoded the bias during learning. } To solve these problems, in this paper, we propose a novel, large-scale, and automatically-generated dataset.
+By considering the relationships among objects and grasps, our dataset, called RElational GRAsp Dataset (\regrad), aims to build a benchmark for {relational} grasping in dense clutter.